johnymontana/embedding-mcp-python/README.md

 #    - get_embeddings_batch

 **Note**: Replace the working directory path with the actual path to your embeddings-mcp directory.

+**For HTTP testing**, you can also use the MCP Inspector with HTTP transport:
+# 1. Start the server: uv run embeddings-mcp --transport http --port 8000
+# 2. In the inspector, use HTTP transport mode and connect to http://127.0.0.1:8001/mcp
 ```

 The inspector provides a web interface where you can: